 A problem with calibration may arise because a phantom in a water tank that is easily scanned using ultrasound will appear displaced to human vision due to refraction at the air-water interface.
 Several solutions are described here to this problem.
 One solution may use a rod that intersects both the reflected image (in air) and an ultrasound slice displaced along the rod (water).
-The display may then be physically moved or rotated, and the image on the display may be electronically moved or rotated, to make the rod appear to intersect the corresponding reflected ultrasound image appropri-
+The display may then be physically moved or rotated, and the image on the display may be electronically moved or rotated, to make the rod appear to intersect the corresponding reflected ultrasound image appropriately.

-A second calibration solution includes the use of a calibramanner, and may exhibit a more synchronous image fusion.
-25 tion phantom.
+A second calibration solution includes the use of a calibration phantom.
 The phantom is placed in water or some other ultrasound transmitting (but light refracting) medium and scanned by the image capture device.
-The image is "frozen" (i.e., still picture) on the display and reflected off of the half-silvered mirror.
+The image is "frozen" (still picture) on the display and reflected off of the halfsilvered mirror.
 Without moving the calibration phantom, the water or other medium is drained or removed from the calibration setup.
 The user can then adjust the display or the image on the display until the "frozen" reflected scan image of the phantom aligns with the direct sight image of the calibration phantom.
 Many other calibration schemes could be used within the scope of the present invention.